DAMPLAB/DAMP-Protocol-Repository/README.md

 There are two ways to export workflows, one is generating a simple workflow (.aq) file, or you can generate an entire Github repository and webpage for your workflow.

-Additional export instruction can be found under  [Community / Exporting](https://www.aquarium.bio/)
+Additional exporting instruction can be found under  [Community / Exporting](https://www.aquarium.bio/)

 ## Authors
 * **Rita R. Chen** - [rychen58](https://github.com/rychen58)